 2013: Baby #2.
 Another beautiful boy.
 Life is BUSY!

-2015: I became a vegetarian.
+2015: I became a lover of hummus.
 Learning fun new recipes all the time.
-Eventually, I would try hummus.
-It was yummy but something was missing.
 I came up with a really good recipe after adding my own spices to a great one out there.
 It was so good people told me I should sell it.
 I never really gave it a second thought, I just loved eating it!

 Our second dog passed away in 2014.
 We waited and adopted a puppy in 2015 because the baby is now 2, so we can handle a puppy again, right?
 Haha!
 We welcomed Juno to our family in November of 2015.

 Fast forward to May 2017: Juno, was not herself.
-We thought we were in for a surgery for bowel obstruction based on her symptoms.
 After some major ups and downs, a couple overnight stays at the vet where I still question how she survived, we had a diagnosis for her: Addison’s disease.
 Her adrenal glands do not, and will not ever function.
-Google it if you wanna learn more and hear big fancy words like “mineralo corticoids.”
-The medication Juno needs to live will be very expensive.
-There will also be a lot more visits to the vet.
+Google it if you wanna learn more and hear fancy words like “mineralo corticoids.”
+The medication Juno needs to live will be expensive.
+There will also be a lot more visits to the vet to make sure she is doing OK.
 This is our new reality.
 For the rest of her life.
 She’s 18 months old.
 It was a lot to take in.

 I decided the night of the diagnosis that I would sell that hummus after all, I would call it Juno’s Hummus and I would give it my best shot.

-Long story short, it went better than I could have hoped and I was having so much fun meeting new people in the community that it just made sense to expand the available products.
+Slinging Juno’s Hummus went better than we could have hoped and I was having so much fun meeting new people in the community that it just made sense to expand the available products.
 Our family is big on eating whole foods so here we are today, Juno’s Whole Foods.
-We love introducing you to our healthy and delicious plant based creations.
-Hopefully you’ll love them enough to be our customer.
-We’re always coming up with new and creative ideas.
+Over the years, we offered many homemade classics from the good ol Mason jars like jam, salsa and pickles but now we have decided the best way for us to get whole foods out to the masses was to focus on our dry soup mixes and it works for our family.
+Hopefully you’ll try them and love them enough to be our customer.

 My plan is to keep you folks updated about Juno’s progress good, bad or ugly.
 We certainly have our hopes set on good!